Spring Theme and Centers for Preschoolers

 Music and Movement

-Music and Movement are an integral part of any preschool program, and children always love that part of the day.
+Music and Movement is an integral part of any preschool program, and children always love that part of the day.
 There are a lot of songs and poems you can teach your preschoolers.

 There are many songs, rhymes, fingerplays, and poems that you can use for Spring, but I found some that I really like at teachingmama.org, and the best part is that you can download them for free so you can have them handy.
 These are some examples: